Mrs. Columbo: Season 1 (1979)

-Season 2: 1979–80
+Season 2 (1979–80)

 Reception

 Peter Falk expressed his disapproval of the spin-off, calling it a "bad idea" and "disgraceful".
-When Columbo returned to the air in 1989 on ABC, it was further established that Lt.
-Columbo and his wife were still happily married, and the existence of the series Mrs. Columbo was effectively ignored.
+Richard Levinson later joked that if they made another episode of Columbo they would have Columbo say "There's a woman running around pretending to be my wife.
+She's changing things.
+She's a young girl.
+I wish my wife was like that.
+She's an impostor."

 Home media

 The Mrs. Columbo episode "A Riddle for Puppets" was included as a bonus feature in the Region 1 DVD release of the fourth season of Columbo, released in August 2005.
 The episode "Murder Is a Parlor Game" was included in the third season of Columbo.
 The episode "Caviar with Everything" was included in the fifth season of Columbo.

-Both seasons of Mrs. Columbo were released as a 5-disc set called Madame Columbo - Saisons 1 & 2 in France on October 22, 2014, by Universal and Elephant Films.
+Both seasons of Mrs. Columbo were released as a 5-disc set, Madame Columbo — Saisons 1 & 2, in France on October 22, 2014, by Universal and Elephant Films.